axelarnetwork/arcs/ARCs/ARC-11.md

 ### Changes to Existing Contracts

 To support integrations like the XRPL integration, the multisig-prover contract will be updated to include a `payload: HexBinary` field in the `ConstructProof` message when compiled with a new `receive-payload` feature flag.
 This allows the relayer to pass the encoded payload bytes directly to the multisig-prover contract, which will then forward it to the `chain-codec` contract.
 Also, since the XRPL integration needs to write state during the proof construction, the `chain-codec` contract will provide a `NotifySigningSession` execute message that is called after the signing session was started.
-This message gets the full information about the
+This message gets the full information about the signing session, like the session ID, verifier set and the payload.

 The `multisig-prover` and `voting-verifier` contracts will be updated to query / call the `chain-codec` contract for the necessary transformations and validations instead of implementing them directly.
 This includes adding the `chain-codec` contract address to their `InstantiateMsg` and config.